dhis2/dhis2-docs-implementation/chapters/building-your-tracker-programs.md

 Additionally you have to decide if you want to configure the tracker in a separate or same instance as your aggregate system.
 A big advantage to having one instance is the possibility to directly generate your reports from tracker data.
 However, having the two in the same instance requires stricter SOPs for maintaining user accounts to ensure access to patient data is restricted properly.

-Bob’s “10 principles for hosting and security”.
+10 principles for hosting and security

 1. Operating system is a LTS (long term service edition)
 2. There is an automatic process for applying OS security patches